Check Your Balance

 All you have to do is ride.
 Every time you pay for your fare, your money goes toward a pass.

-You'll earn a day pass after paying for 2 bus rides in one day.
+You'll earn a day pass after paying for 2.5 bus rides in one day.
 The validity period for the day pass is from 3 AM on the first day until 2:59 AM on the second.
-For more information, view 2 Steps to Earn a Day Pass.
+For more information, view How to Earn a Day Pass.

 You can earn an annual pass from January 1st to December 31st.
-For example, if a senior rider earns month passes ($6) from January through June, they will have spent $35 (the cost of a Senior annual pass).
+For example, if a senior rider earns a month pass ($20) for January and February, then spends just $5 in March, they will have spent $45 (the cost of a Senior annual pass).
 Now they get to ride for free until the end of the year.
 Next year, they can begin earning a new annual pass on January 1st.

 3. If I'm only a few dollars or cents away from earning a pass, will I need to pay full fare for my next ride?